Which is the best 4K Blu-ray player to buy?

 - High audio lag and no HDR on HDMI input

-It doesn’t scrimp on connectivity with built-in Wi-Fi and a full set of phono audio-line jacks for 7.1-channel audio.
+Connectivity is also impressive, with built-in Wi-Fi and a full set of phono audio-line jacks for 7.1-channel audio.
 There’s support for Dolby Vision, as well as just about any file or disc format, including SACDs and high-res audio files up to 32-bit/192kHz and multichannel DSD64/128.

 An excellent all-round media player